10 Downtown eyesores: East Town edition

 Believe it or not, there are some businesses on the lower level of the Juneau Village Shopping Center, along the 1100 block of North Jackson Street, but it sure doesn't feel like it.
 Nearly half the sidewalk frontage is parking structure and the rest is just plain unwelcoming.

-Even on a bright, sunny weekday lunch hour, there's nary a soul, though the signs on a salon, a dry cleaner and an Indian restaurant all glow "open."
+Even on a bright, sunny weekday lunch hour, there's nary a soul, though the signs on a salon, a dry cleaner and an Indian restaurant all glow "open" (for now).

 2. What kind of playground can't draw kids?